 On October 2, 2023, the Board of Directors also approved certain amendments to the Company's existing NOV Inc. Supplemental Clawback Policy ("Supplemental Clawback Policy") in light of the new NYSE listing rules.
 The amendments to the Supplemental Clawback Policy clarify that the Compensation Recovery Policy shall take precedence in all situations where it applies.
 The Supplemental Clawback Policy preserves the Compensation Committee's ability to claw back compensation from a wider group of persons and allows Compensation Committee, at its sole discretion, to terminate any award of stock options, performance awards and/or restricted stock if it determines that the recipient of such award has engaged in material misconduct that requires the Company to make a restatement of its reported financial statements.
-A similar clawback provision was included in the NOV Inc. Long-Term Incentive Plan and the participants' equity award agreements.
-For purposes of this clawback policy, material misconduct includes conduct adversely affecting the Company's financial condition, results of operations, or conduct which constitutes fraud or theft of Company assets, any of which require the Company to make a restatement of its reported financial statements.
+A similar clawback policy, material misconduct includes conduct adversely affecting the Company's financial condition, results of operations, or conduct which constitutes fraud or theft of Company assets, any of which require the Company to make a restatement of its reported financial statements.
 If any material misconduct results in any error in financial information used in the determination of compensation paid to the recipient of any equity award and the effect of such error is to increase the payment amount pursuant to such award, the Compensation Committee may also require the recipient to reimburse the Company for all or a portion of such increase in compensation provided in connection with any such award.
-In addition, if there is a material restatement of the Company's financial statements that affects the financial information used to determine the compensation paid to the recipient of an award, then the Compensation Committee may take whatever action it deems appropriate to adjust such compensation.
+In addition, if there is a material restatement of the Company's financial statements to recipient of an award, then the Compensation Committee may also require the amaterial restatement of the Company's financial statements that affects the financial information used to determine the compensation paid to the recipient of an award, then the Company's financial statements to adjust such compensation.